Providing good quality trichiasis surgery at high volume

 The trichiasis component of “elimination of trachoma as a public health problem” requires there to be a prevalence of <0.2% in people aged 15 years and above in an endemic district.
 The Global Trachoma Mapping Project provided evidence of where trichiasis surgery is likely to be most needed and an estimate of how many surgeries are needed.
 To increase the volume and coverage of surgery we need to strengthen demand for surgery and improve delivery of surgical services.

 - Strengthen demand for surgery: raising awareness, supporting decisions for acceptance and ensuring that distance to a surgical point is not a barrier

 - Improve delivery of surgical services: ensuring the surgery teams are well equipped, making services accessible, affordable and of good quality.

-A well-equipped trichiasis surgeon can perform at least 15 surgeries per surgical day.
+A well-equipped trichiasis surgeon can perform 15 surgeries per surgical day.
 If we assume 50 operating days a year, this equals 750 surgeries per surgeon per year.
 These surgeries will often need to be done on outreach in remote locations.

 Poor quality surgery has a detrimental effect on both the patient and the reputation of the surgical programme.
 Poor outcomes deter other patients from accepting surgery.